| 2001 |

 | 2004 |

-RHOU/Wrch1 has no detectable GTPase activity in vitro and extremely high intrinsic nucleotide exchange; it interacts with PAK1 and NCKβ, with the NCKβ interaction mediated through PxxP motifs in the N-terminal extension binding the second and third SH3 domains of NCKβ. |
+Wrch1 (RHOU) has no detectable GTPase activity in vitro and very high intrinsic nucleotide exchange rate.
+It interacts with PAK1 and NCKβ; the NCKβ interaction is mediated via PxxP motifs in the N-terminal extension binding to the second and third SH3 domains of NCKβ. |

 Experimental cell research |